Why You Need Maschine Jam and MK3

 But what’s awkward on the MK3 is "playing" the pattern grid.
 On the Jam you can "remove" a pattern from the scene by touching it a again.
 This way, you can play the whole grid at once like a piano.
 This gives you a brilliant way to transition between moments using events in many kits.
 The side note of this is that you’re destroying your scenes when you play with the patterns.
 I’ve tried duplicating scenes in the past to avoid this, but then I just end up with a lot of confusing scenes.
 Personally, I play patterns, and for that the Jam is amazing.

-This is really important because effects can move the music forward to new places, but when I say, “resolve compositionally" (to myself) I am referring primarily to the events in the patterns (including the modulations).
+This is really important because effects can move the music forward to new places, but when I say, "resolve compositionally, it’s better" (to myself) I am referring primarily to the events in the patterns (including the modulations).

 Dupe Entire Kits and Move Patterns Between Kits on the Jam